Last Updated on March 4, 2019 by Lamudi

 Declared a UNESCO World Heritage Site due to its well-preserved Spanish architecture, Vigan gives an idea of how it would’ve felt to dine during the Spanish colonial era.
 The experience is not limited to the ambiance, as the city is also one the most popular food destinations in the country.
 Among its food exports is bagoong or fish sauce, a common ingredient in Ilocano versions of dishes like dinengdeng and pinakbet.

-The discussion is not complete without mentioning Vigan longganisa and bagnet, two pork-based dishes that are available all over the Philippines but still best made and eaten in the city; and Ilocos empanada, arguably the region’s most popular dish.
-While smaller than Cebu or Manila, Vigan still has typical fast-food chains and big-name restaurants, but are housed in buildings with Spanish-styled architecture.
+The discussion of the best foods in the Philippines is not complete without mentioning Vigan longganisa and bagnet.
+These two pork-based dishes are available all over the Philippines but still best made and eaten in the city.
+Another famous food in the Philippines found in this place is the Ilocos empanada, arguably the region’s most popular dish.
+While smaller than Cebu or Manila, Vigan still has typical fast-food chains and big-name restaurants but is housed in buildings with Spanish-styled architecture.

 Chow Down in the World’s Oldest Chinatown

 With Metro Manila being the Philippines’ most cosmopolitan region and a cultural melting pot, it is a lost cause to narrow down the absolutely best places for food.
 But if push came to shove, the best bet would be Binondo in Manila.
 The site of the world’s oldest Chinatown, Binondo offers a great sampling of regional Chinese food (Cantonese or Fujianese), and Filipino-Chinese combinations.